dappnode/DAppNodeDocs/docs/user-guide.md

 # User Guide

-[TOC]

 ## Welcome to DAppNode – The Admin UI

 Once you have succeeded in connecting to your DAppNode via VPN, you will have access to http://my.admin.dnp.dappnode.eth .
 Be aware of this historic moment; it might very likely be the first ETH domain you visit.
 And remember that from DAppNode 0.2.0 you can also access by typing http://my.dappnode as easy as that.

 The Admin UI allows the installation of packages in your DAppNode, adding devices to connect for your friends and family, monitoring its health and allowing fully functional operation without having to open the console.